pstaender/csv2md/README.md

-# Transform csv data to markdown table data
+# Transforms csv to markdown table

 Install with: